-Where to Eat and Drink in Algiers: I didn’t spend too much time in Algiers, but I did enjoy a treat and a chai latte at Tout De Suite Cafe.
-They’re open for breakfast and lunch.
-You’ll find a number of restaurants and bars within a short walking distance of the Ferry Terminal, including the Dry Dock Cafe, Tavolino Pizza & Lounge, Crown & Anchor English Pub, and Congregation Coffee.
+Where to Eat and Drink: While I didn't spend too much time in the neighborhood, I did enjoy a treat and a chai latte at Tout De Suite Cafe.
+They're open for breakfast and lunch.
+You'll also find a number of restaurants and bars within walking distance of the Ferry Terminal, including the Dry Dock Cafe, Tavolino Pizza & Lounge, Crown & Anchor English Pub, and Congregation Coffee.

 Now that you know all about Algiers, it's time to plan the rest of your trip!

 My New Orleans Travel Guide will get you started ... it covers everything you need to know about this amazing city.
 After reading that, check out some of my favorite things to do in NOLA:

 - Visit a museum.
 There are so many amazing museums worth visiting in this historic city.
 I especially love the New Orleans Museum of Art in City Park, the WWII Museum in the Warehouse District, and the quirky Pharmacy Museum in the French Quarter.

 - Tour a city of the dead.
 New Orleans is known for its beautiful cemeteries, AKA cities of the dead.
 Take a self-guided walking tour of my favorite, Lafayette No. 1 in the Garden District.

 - Admire the unique architecture.
 Speaking of the Garden District, you can't visit NOLA without viewing its jawdropping homes.
 A walking tour of the Garden District is the best way take them all in.